rapidrecast/www.rapidrecast.io/content/blog/2024.11.25-rust-release-worflow-github/index.md

 # Release workflow

-The release workflow should be run from the Github Releases page of your project.
+After completing the Pre-Release workflow, you can start a release from your Github project page.
-Once you have created a releases, the workflow will trigger and attach all platorm artifacts you want to include.
+When you have created the release against the new version tag, the Release workflow will trigger and attach all platform artifacts you want to include.

-Release trigger workflow

 ```yaml
 name: Release that is triggered from github releases